leonschreuder/vim-grand/README.md

 # Vim-Grand - a GRadle ANDroid plugin

+WORK IN PROGRESS!

 This is a Vim plugin for Android development using Gradle as a build system.
-It is based on the excellent hsanson/vim-android plugin, except that it is be written mostly in python, is unit tested (when possible/sane), and is meant for gradle only.
+It is based on the excellent hsanson/vim-android plugin, except that it is be written mostly in python, is unit tested (when possible/sane), and is meant for Gradle only.

+It is still very much a work in progress, but the following is there:
+- getting paths for Syntastic
-Getting all paths for syntastic is in place, as well as generating the (exurbitant) tags file.
+- generating the (exurbitant) ctags file.